-22 In Svalgaard and Cliver [2005] we introduced the InterDiurnal Variability (IDV) index 23 for a given geomagnetic observatory ('station') as the average difference without regard 24 to sign, from one day to the next, between hourly mean values of the Horizontal 25 Component, H, and measured one hour after midnight.
-The average should be taken over 26 a suitably long interval of time, such as one year, to eliminate various seasonal 27 complications.
-28 IDV has the useful property of being independent of solar wind speed and is highly 29 correlated with the near-Earth Heliospheric Magnetic Field (HMF) strength B. Thus once 30 IDV is determined, solar wind B is known as well.
-Svalgaard and Cliver [2005] used IDV 31 augmented with Bartels' [1932] u-measure to reconstruct the HMF strength for the years 32 1872-2004.
-33 Here we report on an extension of the IDV index for a longer time interval (1835-2009), 34 using many more stations.
-The inclusion of more data is particularly important for the 35 years from 1890-1909 for which the initial version of the index (IDV05) was based on 36 observations from only one station before 1901 and four more stations from 1903.
-An 37 important aspect of IDV09 is that it includes recent years with index values at the same 38 level as the very low values in 1901-1902, thus allowing the correlation between IDV and 39 the magnitude of the near Earth HMF to be extended to such low values without 40 extrapolation.
-With this correlation, we infer HMF B for years prior to the space age and 41 compare our B values with those obtained by other investigators using geomagnetic or 42 cosmic ray data.
+[2] Svalgaard and Cliver [2005] introduced the Inter-Diurnal Variability (IDV) index for a given geomagnetic observatory ("station") as the average difference without regard to sign, from one day to the next, between hourly mean values of the Horizontal Component, H, and measured one hour after midnight.
+The average should be taken over a suitably long interval of time, such as one year, to eliminate various seasonal complications.

+[3] IDV has the useful property of being independent of solar wind speed and is highly correlated with the near-Earth heliospheric magnetic field (HMF) strength B. Thus once IDV is determined, solar wind B is known as well.
+Svalgaard and Cliver [2005] used IDV augmented with Bartels' [1932] u-measure to reconstruct the HMF strength for the years 1872-2004.

+[4] Here we report on an extension of the IDV index for a longer time interval (1835-2009), using many more stations.
+The inclusion of more data is particularly important for the years from 1890 to 1909 for which the initial version of the index (IDV05) was based on observations from only one station before 1901 and four more stations from 1903.
+An important aspect of IDV09 is that it includes recent years with index values at the same level as the very low values in 1901-1902, thus allowing the correlation between IDV and the magnitude of the near Earth HMF to be extended to such low values without extrapolation.
+With this correlation, we infer HMF B for years prior to the space age and compare our B values with those obtained by other investigators using geomagnetic or cosmic ray data.